-“As we look back, we can see that business has indeed changed over the past few decades.
-As we look forward, the pace of change seems to accelerate,” says Mark Mulder, who was named dean of the PLU School of Business last summer.
+“As we look back, we can see that business has indeed changed over the past 15 years.
+As we look forward, the pace of change seems to accelerate,” says Mark Mulder, who was named dean of the PLU School of Business in 2020.
 “In the School of Business, we focus not only on the skills students will need in the future, we also focus on the timeless skills that we know are critical.”

 A Modern Approach

-Somaye Nargesi, a second-year business professor, came to PLU from a large research institution.
+Somaye Nargesi, a third-year business professor, came to PLU from a large research institution.
 She immediately noticed a stark difference in how her new institution approached the field.

 “At PLU, the business curriculum is mostly designed around soft skills, meaning how you build insightful inquiries, how you’re able to connect the dots, connect the concepts that you’re learning across your business and general courses.”

 “All companies can have their own set of desired skills and they can train their employees.
 Here, we’re not just doing that,” Nargesi continues.
 “We’re not training people to go be successful workers.
 We are trying to raise a generation of business people that care, who see the big picture and who are able to be problem solvers at an integrated level.
 Not just workers who repeat quantitative techniques.”

 That perspective rings true to business and sociology double major Allisa Ouanesisouk ’21.
 “My classes had the perfect balance of learning about how businesses are run and how to make the most ethical decision-making,” she says.

 “With my core business classes, I was able to learn how the systems are implemented in order to make a successful business.
 In other classes, I was able to have discussions on how to come up with the best decision method or how to be a supportive leader or manager.”